open-pay/slate/source/index_EN.md

 * **Test**, URI base: <br/> `https://sandbox-api.openpay.mx`<br/><br/>
 * **Production**, URI base: <br/>`https://api.openpay.mx`<br/>

-A complete endpoint consists of the base URI of the environment, the identifier of the business and the resource.
+A complete endpoint consists of the base URI of the environment, the identifier of the Merchant and the resource.

 For example, if we want to create a new customer, the endpoint would be::